 Why Download our Templates?

 These templates were selected from among the best ones on the internet and were written by knowledgeable individuals who aim to provide you informative and useful samples to help you in making your own application letter.
-You may be able to download these templates easily and for free, and you can choose to save it in different formats such as Doc, Docx, or PDF.
-These templates are fully editable as long as you have the needed software such as MS Office and Adobe Acrobat.
+If you will physically hand your application letter to the business, then using a Doc or Docx format can do.
+However, an application letter in PDF is highly-recommended if you will send it through e-mail.
+The templates that we have in this post are fully editable as long as you have the needed software such as MS Office and Adobe Acrobat.
 However, you may be required to have the licensed version of Adobe Acrobat to be able to edit PDF files.

 For even more letter templates, you may also want to check out our collection of Job Cover Letter Templates.